huy/browser_programming/README.markdown

 Javascript MVC frameworksi(e.g. Backbone, AngularJS, Ember.js) are born to address the chanlenge of developing complex browser based Javascript application.

-Refer to basic principle (http://martinfowler.com/eaaDev/SeparatedPresentation.html), The presentation (View) is able to call a Model but not vice-versa although observer pattern can be used so the Model can notify the View when it changes.

 ### Backbone

 Backbone is Javascript MVC framework, more precisely MV framework because View and Controler roles are combined